Estonia–India relations

-Estonia–India relations refers to the bilateral diplomatic relations between Estonia and India.
+Estonia–India relations are the bilateral relations between Estonia and India.
 India first recognised Estonia on 22 September 1921 when the former had just acquired membership in the League of Nations.
 India re-recognised Estonia on 9 September 1991 and diplomatic relations were established on 2 December of the same year in Helsinki.
-Estonia is represented in India by its embassy in New Delhi and its honorary consulate in Mumbai.
-India is represented in Estonia through its embassy in Helsinki (Finland) and through an honorary consulate in Tallinn.
+Estonia is represented in India by its embassy in New Delhi.
+India has an embassy in Tallinn.

-On 30 December 2020, the Union Cabinet of India approved the opening an embassy in Estonia.